cyberwani/Glot-O-Matic-Core/README.md

 	- new-window-for-external-links
 	- remove-powered-by
 	- bulk-download-translations
+	- force-ssl

 as well as an update to the google-translate plugin.
+See the individual readme.txt files included with each plugin for more details on them.

 New Plugin: remove-projects-from-breadcrums
 -------------------------------------------